European Parliament: Control of the executive

 The President of the European Commission is proposed by the European Council on the basis of the European elections to Parliament.
-That proposal has to be approved by the Parliament (by a simple majority) who "elect" the President according to the treaties.
+That proposal has to be approved by the Parliament (by a majority of members of the Parliament) who thereby "elect" the President according to the treaties.
 Following the approval of the Commission President, the members of the Commission are proposed by the President in accord with the member states.
 Each Commissioner comes before a relevant parliamentary committee hearing covering the proposed portfolio.
 They are then, as a body, approved or rejected by the Parliament.

-In practice, the Parliament has never voted against a President or his Commission, but it did seem likely when the Barroso Commission was put forward.
-The resulting pressure forced the proposal to be withdrawn and changed to be more acceptable to parliament.
+In practice, the Parliament has never voted against a President or his Commission, but the threat to do so has produced concessions to Parliament on the Commission's composition or on policy commitments.
+As described above, when the Barroso Commission was put forward, the Parliament forced the proposal to be withdrawn and changed to be more acceptable to Parliament.
 That pressure was seen as an important sign by some of the evolving nature of the Parliament and its ability to make the Commission accountable, rather than being a rubber stamp for candidates.
-Furthermore, in voting on the Commission, MEPs also voted along party lines, rather than national lines, despite frequent pressure from national governments on their MEPs.
-This cohesion and willingness to use the Parliament's power ensured greater attention from national leaders, other institutions and the public who previously gave the lowest ever turnout for the Parliament's elections.
+Furthermore, in voting on the Commission, MEPs also vote along party lines, rather than national lines, despite frequent pressure from national governments on their MEPs.
+This cohesion and willingness to use the Parliament's power ensured greater attention from national leaders, other institutions and the public – reversing the previous decline in turnout for the Parliament's elections.

-The Parliament also has the power to censure the Commission if they have a two-thirds majority which will force the resignation of the entire Commission from office.
-As with approval, this power has never been used but it was threatened to the Santer Commission, who subsequently resigned of their own accord.
-There are a few other controls, such as: the requirement of Commission to submit reports to the Parliament and answer questions from MEPs; the requirement of the President-in-office of the Council to present its programme at the start of their presidency; the obligation on the President of the European Council to report to Parliament after each of its meetings; the right of MEPs to make requests for legislation and policy to the Commission; and the right to question members of those institutions (e.g. "Commission Question Time" every Tuesday).
-At present, MEPs may ask a question on any topic whatsoever, but in July 2008 MEPs voted to limit questions to those within the EU's mandate and ban offensive or personal questions.
+The Parliament also has the power to censure the Commission by a two-thirds majority which will force the resignation of the entire Commission from office.
+As with approval, this power has never been explicitly used, but when faced with such a vote, the Santer Commission then resigned of their own accord.

+There are other control instruments, such as: the requirement of Commission to submit reports to the Parliament and answer written and oral questions from MEPs; the requirement of the President-in-office of the Council to present its programme at the start of their presidency; the obligation on the President of the European Council to report to Parliament after each of its meetings; the right of MEPs to make requests for legislation and policy to the Commission; and the right to question members of those institutions (e.g. "Commission Question Time" every Tuesday).
+Regarding written and oral questions, MEPs voted in July 2008 to limit questions to those within the EU's mandate and ban offensive or personal questions.